SketchyMaze/guidebook/docs/custom-levels/publishing.md

 ## Publish a Level

-When you are ready to share your level, click on the "File->Publish level" menu option in the Level Editor.
+When you are ready to share your level, click on the "Level->Publish" menu option in the Level Editor.

 ![Publish Window screenshot](../images/publish.png)

-The Publish window will show the list of named doodads which currently exist in your level, designating which doodads are _custom_ and which were built-in with the game (the built-in doodads are shown in blue text plus an asterisk* symbol).

-The blue **Export Level** button will prompt for you to give a file name, and the level will be written there _with_ all of its custom doodads embedded inside.
+This window shows a couple of checkboxes to manage how custom doodads will be attached to your level file.
+Check the box for "Attach custom doodads" and then click on the "Save Level Now" button.
+Or, the next time you save the level normally while this box was enabled, the custom doodads will be attached to your .level file then.

-Optionally, you can choose to "Attach built-in doodads too" -- this will attach copies of the built-in doodads to your level, too, which will override the game's _actual_ built-in doodads.
-Doing this comes with some pros and cons:
+Optionally, you may choose to "Attach built-in doodads too" -- this will attach copies of the game's built-in doodads to your level, which will override the game's _actual_ built-in doodads when your level is played.
+This option comes with some pros and cons:

 * **Pro:** if future releases of _Sketchy Maze_ change the behavior or appearance of a built-in doodad, your custom level will still use the older version that